compgenomicslab/TreeProfiler/README.md

 -o examples/basic_example1/
 ```

 Column `list_data` contain multiple elements value which can be process as list data in treeprofiler.
 Users can visualize list information using `--multi_profiling_layout`, which will .
-In this case, we highly reccomend users using `ete` using `--tree_type` in order to resume datatype list in annotated tree.
+In this case, we highly reccomend users using `ete` using `--input_type` in order to resume datatype list in annotated tree.

 ```
 # visualize using multi_profiling_layout
 treeprofiler plot \
 --tree examples/basic_example1/basic_example1_annotated.ete \
---tree_type ete \
+--input_type ete \
 --multi_profiling_layout list_data
 ```